 The sooner you act, the better your chances of minimizing losses and stopping the scammers.

-Don’t feel embarrassed or ashamed.
+Do not feel embarrassed or ashamed.

 Fraudsters are skilled manipulators.
 Reporting what happened helps prevent others from becoming victims.